 Replace Lost Registration

-Complete a Duplicate Certificate of Number form and mail to the address on the application.
-Cost: $9
+In order to apply for a replacement registration card, you'll need to complete a Duplicate Certificate of Number form and mail to the address on the application.
+The total cost will be $9.

 - Online: Obtain a state-approved boating safety certificate through BOATERexam.com.
 Click its link below for immediate course information.

 - Classroom: Courses are offered throughout the state.

 Boat insurance isn't a requirement to register and title your boat in Virginia.
 However, it could come in handy if you're ever involved in a boating accident.

 If you haven't considered carrying boat insurance, you may want to read our page about Boat Insurance in Virginia.

 That's great!
 We would love to hear about your experience...